St. Francis of Assisi

 LIFE:

 Saint Francis of Assisi (1182-1226) was born into a wealthy family at Assisi, Italy, the son of a cloth merchant.
 Francis received little formal education and during his youth was mostly preoccupied with having fun.
 As a young man, he was popular, charming, enjoyed practical jokes and was usually the life of the party.
+Because of his wealth, he generally picked up the tab and thus attracted a following of fun loving, rowdy young men and promiscuous women.

 When armed conflict broke out between the men of Assisi and a neighboring city in 1202, Francis eagerly volunteered for the cavalry but wound up getting captured after the first big battle and spent a year in captivity.